Sebastien732/EDA_bookings_excel/README.md

 ## Analysis

-* creation of tab for numerical attributes analysis
+* creation of tabs for numerical, category, date attributes analysis